dret/webconcepts/concepts/structured-syntax-suffix/+der.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/structured-syntax-suffix/+der"
 title:         "Structured Syntax Suffix: +der"
+concept-name:  Structured Syntax Suffix
+concept-value: +der
 description: "The suffix \"+der\" MAY be used with any media type whose representation follows the DER transfer syntax."
 ---